Isa's - Are They Still Worth It?

 This is really one for UK tax payers as as far as I am aware these accounts are only available in the UK.

-ISAs or Individual Savings Accounts were launched by the government in the late 1990's they are a way of saving free of tax – provided you stuck to some terms and conditions such as how much you were allowed to invest each year.
+ISAs or Individual Savings Accounts were launched by the government in the late 1990's to replace TESSAs and PEPs.
+They are a way of saving free of tax – provided you stuck to some terms and conditions such as how much you were allowed to invest each year.

 They were divided into cash ISAs and investment (Stock & Shares) ISAs.
 You can only have one cash and one investment ISA which you add to each year.

 Now as stocks and shares ISAs carry a degree of risk to your money so before you take one put you should speak to a financial adviser I will be sticking to the easier cash ISA here.

 Did you say Tax Free?